McAfee Safe Connect VPN Review 2025: Is It Safe to Use?

 If DNS is the address book, then WebRTC is the internet’s phone book.
 It’s the technology we use to make video and voice connections online.
 Whether you’re using Zoom or recording your voice sans video, you’re using this technology.

-McAfee Safe Connect also prevented WebRTC leaks during its latest around of testing.
+McAfee Safe Connect also prevented WebRTC leaks in its most recent tests.

 Kill switch test